GautierBlandin/time-capsule/docs/specifications.md

 # Functional specifications

 Basic idea:
-Time Capsule Messages: An app where users write messages to themselves or others, scheduled to be delivered at a future date, fostering reflection or anticipation.
+Time Capsule Messages: An app where users write messages to themselves or others, scheduled to be delivered at a future date, encouraging reflection or anticipation.

 Core workflow:
 - The user goes to the website.